juicedata/juicefs/docs/en/benchmark/metadata_engines_benchmark.md

 >**Note**:
 >
 >1.
-By changing `appendfsync` from `always` to `everysec`, Redis gains performance boost but loses a bit of data reliability; more information can be found [here](https://redis.io/topics/persistence).
+By changing `appendfsync` from `always` to `everysec`, Redis gains performance boost but loses a bit of data reliability.
+More information can be found [here](https://redis.io/topics/persistence).
 >2.
-Both Redis and MySQL store only one replica locally, while TiKV stores three replicas in three different hosts using Raft protocol.
+Both Redis and MySQL store only one replica locally, while TiKV stores three replicas on three different hosts using Raft protocol.

 Details are provided below.
-Please note all the tests are run with the same object storage (to save data), client and metadata hosts; only metadata engines differ.
+Please note all the tests are run with the same object storage (to save data), clients and metadata hosts; only metadata engines differ.

 ## Environment